Joint credit cards: Definition, benefits and alternatives

 -

-Potential negative impact on credit: If one cardholder maxes out the card, makes a late payment or misses a payment altogether, it could affect both cardholders’ credit scores.
+Negative impact on credit: If one cardholder maxes out the card, makes a late payment or misses a payment altogether, it could affect both cardholders’ credit scores.
+Additionally, both cardholders are responsible for paying off credit card balances, no matter which cardholder incurred the debt.

-Difficulty reverting to a non-joint account: In most cases, a cardholder can’t be removed from a joint credit card account.
+- Difficulty reverting to a non-joint account: In most cases, a cardholder can’t be removed from a joint credit card account.
 So if a cardholder decides they no longer want or need to have a joint credit card—for whatever reason—they may only be able to pay off the balance and close the account or transfer the balance to a traditional credit card with a single or primary cardholder.

-Add an authorized user
+An authorized user

 Adding an authorized user to an existing credit card account gives another person access to that account.
 The authorized user typically gets their own card and can make purchases using the account’s line of credit.
 But unlike a joint credit card, an authorized user isn’t responsible for the account.
 Authorized users also can’t make changes to the account, like increasing the credit limit or adding more authorized users.